jensmdriller/google-k8s-workshop/modules/03-create-cluster.md

 Sometimes you need to migrate your workloads to the different node pool.
 The example use cases include changing the scope of node permissions.
 In this exercise you will create a new node pool, migrate the workload and then delete the default node pool.

 - create a new node pool.
-For simplicity, it should be identical to the default node poll you have created before when provisioning a cluster.
+For simplicity, it should be identical to the default node poll you have created before when provisioning a cluster (use `gcloud container node-pools` command)
-- cordon the nodes of the default pool so no pods are scheduled to them
+- cordon the nodes of the default pool so no pods are scheduled to them (use `kubectl cordon` command)
-- drain the nodes to trigger eviction of the running pods
+- drain the nodes to trigger eviction of the running pods (use `kubectl drain` command)
-- delete the default node pool when all the pods are running
+- delete the default node pool when all the pods are running (use `gcloud container node-pools` command)